gustav-mb/PRDAT-assignments/Assignment 2/README.md

 The involved regex is the range [0-9].

-The semantaic values associated with it is all positive integers.
+The semantic values associated with is a single char representing an integer from 0 to 9.

 </br>